 1.6 Nucleic Acid _Omics

 Biomedical science has just taken a very sharp step (Figure 1.2 into an era of cheap genomics.
-Most questions, including those of gene expression, molecular interactions, and evolution should no longer be asked on a small scale.
+Most questions, including those of gene expression, molecular interactions, and evolution should no longer be asked on a small scale (do you really think that there is no more sense in doing small scale but highly quantitative studies?
+I think that this era of large scale experiments is taking over well characterized studies with clear biological questions.
+Most studies have become very descriptive and do not always yield major discoveries.
+I think that a combination of large scale and low scale will be the best option for the future!).
 Indeed questions and hypothesis concerning these topics should be approached on a _big scale_ from the very onset in order to maximize return on investment.
 Much of the work required to reap maximum benefit falls squarely on our own education and experience.
 See section 5.4 for concluding thoughts.

 Chapter 2 Simultaneous analysis of multiple site alternative splicing via RNA-templated DNA-to-DNA ligation